webhook/webhook-cms-i18n/README.md

 The default `grunt` task runs a watch command that looks for changes to the JSON files in the `translations` and compiles the `translations.js` file.

 If you are not running the default `grunt` task, you need to run the `grunt compile` command to generate a new `translations.js` file with your changes.

+### Versioning

+We try to use Semantic Versioning for webhook-cms-i18n.

+Given a version number MAJOR.MINOR.PATCH, increment the:

+1. MAJOR version when you make incompatible API changes,
+1. MINOR version when you **add a language** in a backwards-compatible manner, and
+1. PATCH version when you **add translation** and backwards-compatible bug fixes.